 While Connie and Lane Lawless are in Southern California with family and friends, their tiny, close-knit congregation gathered in the sparsely decorated church Wednesday night for regular midweek services.
 As the murder investigation continues to singe the airwaves and keep the church and Tracy in the national media's attention, worshipers sang hymns of finding strength in life's trials — the members' booming voices filling the modest building.

-Connie Lawless' brother, the Rev. DeWayne Harris, came from Salinas to give a spirited sermon on how Baptists struggle to preserve the truth and how the national media spotlight has
+Connie Lawless' brother, the Rev. DeWayne Harris, came from Salinas to give a spirited sermon on how Baptists struggle to preserve the truth and how the national media spotlight has rocked their little church.

 "Knowing the history of this Tracy church, I know this is your darkest hour, but I'm going to talk about light," he said.
 "I hope that through this tragedy that God gets the attention of not only Tracy, but the nation."